 The Brevard College program in Integrated Studies empowers students to design distinctive, interdisciplinary educational programs to advance their personal and vocational goals.
-Four tracks exist within the major.
-The "two emphasis" track enables students to create personalized courses of study combining work from two different disciplines (for example, Business and Wilderness Leadership; Psychology and Religion; Art and Communications).
-The "liberal studies" emphasis samples even more broadly, combining study from four different disciplines.
-Each of these emphases includes a senior project requirement that provides an opportunity for students to synthesize insights from their chosen fields of study.
+Three tracks exist within the major.
+The "two emphasis" track enables students to create personalized courses of study combining work from two different disciplines (for example, Business and Wilderness Leadership; Psychology and Religion; Art and Communications), and includes a senior portfolio and project requirements that provide opportunities for students to synthesize insights from their chosen fields of study.

-Students interested in teaching may pursue an Integrated Studies major with Elementary Education track for licensure, or an Early Childhood Education track to acquire the array of skills necessary for working with very young children.
+Elementary Students interested in teaching may pursue an Integrated Studies major with Elementary Education track for licensure, or a non-licensure Early Childhood Education track to acquire the array of skills necessary for working with very young children.